-4.4 Perception of companies that follow the concepts of CSR and CE the effect of the same factors on the perception of companies that follow CE criteria.
+Figure 8 presents two-factor interaction graphs showing the effect of Country, Age, and Knowledge on the perception of companies that follow CSR criteria, while Figure 9 presents the effect of the same factors on the perception of companies that follow CE criteria.
 In both cases (Figures 8 and 9), it is observed that the perception of sustainable companies is lower in consumers who have less knowledge of E&S. On the other hand, trends regarding age depend on the country.
-In Brazil, younger respondents revealed a lower perception of companies that follow CSR concepts, while, in Italy, older respondents revealed a lower perception of these companies.
+In Brazil, younger respondents revealed a lower perception of companies that follow CSR concepts, while in Italy, older respondents revealed a lower perception of these companies.
 This result is related to the one identified by Vázquez-Burguete et al. (2017) that in the Spanish context, older people seem not to be familiar with responsible cosmetic companies.